johnwilldonicely/LDAS/README.md

 ### 6. [optional] - delete the INSTALLER
 You might wnat to keep the installer if the installation was not successful.
 But once it is, a new copy of INSTALL_LDAS.sh will be in the installation directory and accessible from anywhere on the system.

+## Extra notes on installation :

+* local: installation is for the **current user only**:
+	* any user can install
+	* LDAS installed in /home/$USER/bin/LDAS
+	* $PATH variable updated in /home/$USER/.bashrc

+* global: installation is for **all users**:
+	* sudo or super-user priviledges required during installation
+	* LDAS installed in /opt/LDAS/
+	* $PATH variable updated in /etc/profile

+* update: updates existing installation, regardless of installation scope:
+	* for gloabl installs, sudo or super-user priviledges required
+	* existing programs will be removed first
+	* dependencies will not be checked
+	* $PATH variable is not altered

 ## Dependencies